top of page

 Dakota Hair, 2004, by Ryan McGinley. © Ryan McGinley Studios (1)

-When announcing the exhibition, Elton and David praised the relationship they have built with the V&A since first loaned a selection of Horst photographs to the museum in 2014.
-They have also given a major donation in 2019 to the V&A’s Photography Centre which resulted in one of the galleries named after them both.
+When announcing the exhibition, Elton and David praised the relationship they have built with the V&A since first loaning a selection of Horst photographs to the museum in 2014.
+They have also given a major donation in 2019 to the V&A’s Photography Centre which resulted in one of the galleries being named after them both.

 Stylised photography depicting a woman wearing a backless black dress